 Bred from champion pedigrees, our Labrador Retrievers all hold clear eye certificates and have excellent hip and elbow scores.
 Our dogs are all tested for Progressive Retinal Atrophy (PRA) & for centronuclear myopathy (CNM).
-Marsagan dogs are also DNA profiled by Origen Genetics for inheritable diseases.
-Sam, Riley and Leith, our stud dogs, have outstanding pedigrees and are available for stud duties to approved bitches.
+Marsagan dogs are also DNA profiled by Orivet Genetics for inheritable diseases.
+Riley, Forres and Ben(frozen semen), our stud dogs, have outstanding pedigrees and are available for stud duties to approved bitches.

 While some of our puppies go on to be professional gundogs, most of them go as family pets.
 They are born in the household and kept indoors until they are about 4 weeks old.
 We give them up when they are weaned at 8 weeks of age, by which time they have been microchipped, primo-vaccinated and dewormed and registered with Dogs Queensland.